cubit010/Osmium/README.md

 # Osmium Chess Engine

-**Osmium** is a fast and modern chess engine written in C# targeting .NET 8.0.
+**Osmium** is a chess engine written in C# targeting .NET 8.0.
 It uses a bitboard-based architecture and incorporates advanced move generation, search algorithms, and evaluation techniques to achieve efficient and accurate play.

 ## Features